Easy-to-read guide on formatting a book in Microsoft Word

 Microsoft Word – Gutter Size

 We then have the option of setting the gutter and the gutter position.
-This is a term used in the printing industry which describes the side in which a book will be bound.
+This is a term used in the printing industry which describes the side on which a book will be bound.
 For a normal book printed and bound in the UK, Europe, USA and many other countries, this will be on the left-hand side.
 The gutter measurement allows us to set extra space on the bound side.
-This means you have the equal margin space on the left and right side of your document, plus extra space for when all the pages get bound together so you don’t have to ‘break’ the spine of the book.
+This means you have equal margin space on the left and right sides of your document, plus extra space for when all the pages get bound together so you don’t have to ‘break’ the spine of the book.

 The gutter measurement will depend on how many pages your book will be.
 For a small number of pages in the range of 20 to 50, a gutter size of 5mm may be sufficient.
 However, if you have a large number of pages, 300+ you may want to increase the gutter size to 10mm.
 Again, this is something that if you are unfamiliar with, you will want to have a look at some books in the same genre and decide.

 For our book, we are going to use a gutter size of 5mm and set it to the left-hand side, the orientation set to portrait and the multiple pages option set to mirror margins.

 We now have a document that is starting to look like a traditional book but we are far from finished.
 You should have something which looks like the image below.

 Book formatting a book in Microsoft Word is very similar to Adobe InDesign and other typesetting software.
 We are now going to work on the paragraph styles.
 You can bring up the paragraph options under the layout tab and click the little arrow underneath.
 For our novel, we are going to use a basic style which is common in most fiction novels.